shrutikapoor08/devjoke/README.md

 # Dev Joke

 #### Send me a PR if you know a good Dev Joke.

+* * *

+My biggest fear is that I'll one day run into a peoblem that hasn't been solved on StackOverflow and I'll have to restart my projrct with a different technology.

+* * *

 #### Question - What do programmers inherit?

 Technical Debt